tenkabuto/brandon.zeroqualms.net/_posts/2016-06-29-wave-of-demand-and-gary-vee-and-seth-godin.md

 ---
-title: "Societal Wave of Demand, and Gary Vee and Seth Godin's differing views about it"
+title: "Societal Wave of Demand, and Gary Vee and Seth Godin's Differing Views about It"
 tags: [business-philosophy, philosophy, economics, social-media]
 ---